flori/betterplace_apidocs/sections/fundraising_events_list.md

 <li>"no scope" (default) performs a full text search
 <li><code>human_name</code> searches only on the manager-fullname and carrier-fullname.
   Use this to get all entities by "Unicef" or by "Till Behnke".
-<li><code>location</code> does a reverse geocoding lookup.
-  This lookup returns a bounding-box.
-We transform this bounding-box in a rectangle that is large enough to encapsulate the whole bounding-box.
-  We then return all entities that belong to this rectangle.
 </ul>
 <a href="../README.md#request-parameter-format">Learn how to format the parameter</a>.
 </td>